LionWeb-io/lionweb-typescript/packages/utilities/README.md

 * diagram generation (PlantUML and Mermaid) from an M2
 * an Ecore &rarr; M2 importer
-* functions to order, sort, shorten, or “textualize” – i.e.: render as text – a serialization to make introspection easier, and to possibly repair it (or at least make it more aligned with the specification)
+* functions to order, sort, or “textualize” – i.e.: render as text – a serialization to make introspection easier, and to possibly repair it (or at least make it more aligned with the specification)

 ## Changelog

 ### 0.6.1

-* Added support for annotations in diagram generation (PlantUML and Mermaid), and textualization.
+* Add support for annotations in diagram generation (PlantUML and Mermaid), and textualization.
+* **Remove** the `shortenedSerializationChunk` function, as it isn't used, nor very useful compared to the sorting and textualization.

 ### 0.6.0